 Tree Spirits of St. Simons Island

 If you look closely, down a side street, just off the main drag, past the tourists dashing about, you might find them.
 They are serene.
 Enchanting.
 Perhaps contemplating the changes their vessel has seen.
 Perhaps longing for another voyage.
-They are the tree spirits of St. Simons Island.
+They are the tree spirits of St. Simons Island and finding them is a fun way to explore the area.
+More are being created, so keep checking our post to find out where to find the latest tree spirits of St. Simons Island.

 St. Simons Island Golf Courses